The Rural Health Distinction Track builds on the current Rural Health Professions Program (RHPP) requirements.

 - By the end of the Spring semester of second year, a student must declare their intention to enter the Distinction Track

-- 6 additional weeks minimally of another rural clinical experience, to be completed during their 3rd and/or 4th years
+- 6 additional weeks minimally of another rural clinical experience, to be completed during Clerkship or Transition to Residency.

 - for a total of a minimum of 16 weeks